shawnlee5482/codingtest/README.md

 If element is not in array2, sort them and append at the end https://practice.geeksforgeeks.org/problems/relative-sorting/0

-make a hash1 for second
+1) make a hash1 for second
-iterate the first array
+2)iterate the first array
-	if it is in hash1, increase in the hash2 if not push in a separate array print hash2 in the order of second array print separate array
+- if it is in hash1, increase in the hash2
+- if not push in a separate array
+3) print hash2 in the order of second array
+4) print separate array

 ```
 #include <iostream>